isomerpages/govtech-govstack/pages/speakers-bio.md

 At VMware, Clement is part of the CTO Ambassador program, where he helps ensure close collaboration between VMware’s R&D team and customers to address current issues and future needs in an effective manner.
 Clement also serves as a VMware Hands-on Labs Captain, building and delivering content on VMware Hands-on Labs for customers, partners and users on VMware products and solutions during VMworld, vForums and other VMware hands-on labs workshops held globally.

 Clement brings with him almost a decade of experience in the technology field since he joined VMware in 2011.
 Prior to joining VMware, he was the Co-Founder of Tinkerbox Studios where he worked with his team to help businesses realize value through the core service offerings in UX Design, Agile Web Development and Business Solutions.

+### **Cameron Huysmans,  Senior Solutions Engineer, HashiCorp**

+Cameron is a Senior Solutions Engineer with HashiCorp based out of Melbourne, Australia.
+He has worked with some of Australia's leading organisations to help them successfully unlock the cloud operating model.
+Prior to HashiCorp he spent 6 years running his own enterprise consulting company.
+Outside of work, Cameron enjoys playing soccer, all things GOT and being a dad to two daughters.

 ## **STACK-X: Cloud Breakout Session Facilitators**